 - Value for the money in the manufactured PCB

-When the design process was completed, a set of design documentation was developed for manufacturing and assembly of the CPU printed circuit board.
+When the design process was completed, a set of design documentation was developed for the manufacturing and assembly of the CPU printed circuit board.

 Table 1.
 CPU PCB features: